hack4impact-uiuc/h4i-recruitment/backend/README.md

 ```
 $ ./recreate_db.sh
 ```
 Note: it will not run if you don't have docker running.
 If you don't have docker, startup mongodb running on `localhost` port `27017` and create a user: `mongoadmin` with password: `secret` with the authentication db as `admin`.
+Then, run `yarn populatedb` to populate the database (it connects to the database specified under `MONGO_URL` in the `.env` file).

 ## Deployment